-- (i) (a) The Company did not provide the proper records showing full particulars including quantitative details and situation of fixed assets. - (b) Since records of fixed assets verification, if any by the management during the year are not available for verification, we could not comment over discrepancies, if any, between reconciliation of physically verified assets with the book records. - (c) According to information & explanations given to us and on the basis of our examination of the records of the company, the title deeds of immovable properties are held in the name of the company. - (ii) Since records of Inventory verification, if any by the management during the year are not available for verification, we could not comment over discrepancies, if any, between reconciliation of physically verified inventory with the book records. - (iii) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not granted any loans, secured or unsecured, to Companies, firms or other parties covered by clause (76) of section 2 the Companies Act, 2013 and hence the clause iii (a) (b) & (C) of the Companies (Auditor's Report) Order, 2016 are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act, with respect to the loans and advances made. - (v) In our opinion and according to the information and explanations given to us the Company has not accepted any deposits from the public.
-Hence the provisions of this clause are not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act and the rules framed thereunder. - (vii) (a) According to the information and explanations given to us, the Company is not regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and services tax, cess and any other statutory dues, where applicable, to the appropriate authorities and there have been serious delays in a large number of cases. - (a) According to the information and explanations given to us, the particulars of income tax, sales tax, service tax and value added tax as at 31st March, 2021 which have not been deposited on account of a dispute pending, are as under:
+- (i) (a) The Company did not provide the proper records showing full particulars including quantitative details and situation of Property, Plant and Equipments. - (b) Since records of Property, Plant and Equipments verification, if any by the management during the year are not available for verification, we could not comment over discrepancies, if any, between reconciliation of physically verified assets with the book records. - (c) According to information & explanations given to us and on the basis of our examination of the records of the company, the title deeds of immovable properties are held in the name of the company. - (d) The company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year. - (e) No proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - (ii) Since records of Inventory verification, if any by the management during the year are not available for verification, we could not comment over discrepancies, if any, between reconciliation of physically verified inventory with the book records. - (iii) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not granted any loans, secured or unsecured, to Companies, firms or other parties covered by clause (76) of section 2 the Companies Act, 2013 and hence the clause iii (a) (b) & (C) of the Companies (Auditor's Report) Order, 2016 are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 185 and 186 of the Act, with respect to the loans and advances made. - (v) In our opinion and according to the information and explanations given to us the Company has not accepted any deposits from the public.
+Hence the provisions of this clause are not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act and the rules framed thereunder.

+- (vii) (a) According to the information and explanations given to us, the Company is not regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, service tax, duty of customs, duty of excise, value added tax, goods and services tax, cess and any other statutory dues, where applicable, to the appropriate authorities and there have been serious delays in a large number of cases. - (a) According to the information and explanations given to us, the particulars of income tax, sales tax, service tax and value added tax as at 31st March, 2022 which have not been deposited on account of a dispute pending, are as under: